kruthikhak/Care-Connect/Healthcare_project/README.md

 A comprehensive healthcare facility finder application that helps users locate and connect with healthcare providers across India.

-**Note:**
-> This project demonstrates a healthcare recommendation system with location-based search, filtering, and recommendation algorithms.
-> The dataset used is partially synthetic/demo, so some hospital-specialization mappings may not reflect real-world accuracy.
+#Note: This project showcases a healthcare recommendation system with features like location-based search, filtering, and recommendation algorithms.
+The dataset includes demo and synthetic data, so some hospital–specialization details may not exactly match real-world information.

 ## Features